Where to Eat in Kauai: Food Guide

 If you see someone selling local fruit, stop and see what’s in season.
 We fell in love with the local papayas.
 It tasted nothing like the ones we find here on the mainland.

-So many local treats, and you can find poke there too.
+There are so many local treats, and you can find poke there, too.
 Locals were lined up for the poke, so that says something.

 We missed the one in Hanalei on Saturday mornings due to rain.
 Check here for information on farmer’s markets throughout the week in Kauai.